Acquisitions and Collections Development

 By the end of this section, you will understand that:

-- Format significantly influences acquisition and access workflows.
+- Format influences acquisition and access workflows.

 - Electronic resources have necessitated more specialized roles within libraries.